 Take some time to read through your Learn More magazine.
 It’s all about thinking about your career, planning for college and paying for it all.
-You should have gotten a copy from your school, but you can also download a copy in English and Spanish.
+You might get a copy from your school, but you can also download a copy in English or in Spanish.

 - Start your high school graduation plan